Bhutan Nepal tour with world heritage sites, natural scenery, amazing views of mountain, excellent monasteries and jungle safari

 We start our trip to Punakha today from Thimphu.
 The drive (2 hrs 30 mins) will start after breakfast to Punakha.
 Along the way is the beautiful Dochu La pass.
 In this brief break here visit the Druk Wangyal Chortens The views of the Himalayas with the majestic Gangkhar Puensum is fantastic from the pass.
 Other mountains include Masagang, Tsendagang, Terigang Jejegangphugang, Kangphugang, and Zongphugang Spending some quality time here we will take a side-tour to visit Wangdue Dzong.
 It is located as the top of a ridge overlooking the Dang Chu and Puna Tsang Chu rivers.
 We will continue to drive to Punakha after a quick tour here.

-Once there witness the majestic view of the pristine Taktsang monastery carved in a giant cliff.
-Know the legends of great Guru Padmasambhava and explore the beautiful monastery.
-Also, visit the caves inside the monastery interacting with the monks here.
-Return from the hike and rest for a while in your hotel.
-Visit some more local monasteries and the beautiful Drukgyel Dzong to end your Paro tour.
+Once there witness the majestic view of the pristine Taktsang monastery carved into a giant cliff.
+Know the legends of the great Guru Padmasambhava and explore the beautiful monastery.
+Also, visit the caves inside the monastery and interact with the monks there.
+Return from the hike and rest for a while in your hotel and have lunch.
+Visit some more local monasteries, the beautiful Drukgyel Dzong, Paro Dzong, the National Museum of Bhutan, and Kyichu Lhakhang to end your Paro tour.
 Overnight in Paro.

 If you have some time to spare you can visit the local handicraft shops and buy some souvenirs at Paro.
 We will fly to Kathmandu leaving Bhutan today.
 The flight is short but the scenic views of the Himalayas are one to enjoy during it.
 Once landed in Kathmandu, your guide will pick you and transfer you to your hotel.
 Rest for a while and we'll begin the Kathmandu tour after lunch.